Zpeugh/WagnerLab/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All of the methods in this file are used in searchlight analyses<br />

 ### fmri/masks/ ###
-Directory with NIFTI masks
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Directory with NIFTI masks

 ### fmri/setup.py ###
-Run this script from this directory to temporarily add all modules from the fmri/fmri directory into your workspace
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Run this script from this directory to temporarily add all modules from the fmri/fmri directory into your workspace